neillperry/Place-Elements-in-an-Array/README.md

 ## set up
 There are three input variables for this problem:
-  * *product placement n* which appear randomly in the array *suggested*
+  * *Product Placements n* which appear randomly in the array *Suggested*
-  * *index* - an array of integers that designate at which index a *product placement n* needs to occupy in *suggested*
+  * *Index* - an array of integers that designate at which index a *Product Placements n* needs to occupy in *Suggested*
-  * *suggested* - the array of objects which includes both *product placement n* and other objects
+  * *Suggested* - the array of objects which includes both *Product Placements n* and other objects

 ## problem
-The problem is that the *product placements n* are not located in their proper places within the *suggested* array.
-The problem is to reorganize *suggested* array so that at each index listed in the *index* array there is a *product placement n*.
+The problem is that the *Product Placements n* are not located in their proper places within the *Suggested* array.
+The problem is to reorganize *Suggested* array so that at each index listed in the *Index* array there is a *Product Placements n*.

 ## assumptions
  For purposes of this problem, we may assume that the number of n elements in the unsorted array is equal to len(index).